 - (3) the reasons for the proposed recall; - (4) the name(s) of the sponsor(s) of the proposed recall. - c.
-The recall of a member of the AS Executive Board may also be initiated by a vote of the Executive Board.
-See Bylaws of the Associated Students of Western Washington University, Art.
-VI Sec.
-5. - d.
-In the event that a duly filed recall petition with the requisite number of verified signatures is submitted or the Executive Board votes to initiate a recall for one of its members, special elections for the purpose of recall shall be scheduled by the Elections Coordinator.
+In the event that a duly filed recall petition with the requisite number of verified signatures is submitted or the Executive Board or Senate votes to initiate a recall for one of its members, special elections for the purpose of recall shall be scheduled by the Elections Coordinator.
 The special elections shall begin no earlier than fourteen (14) calendar days and no later than twenty-one (21) calendar days after the date of filing or vote.
-If this period falls during a time when WWU is not in session or during summer quarter, the elections shall be scheduled for immediately after the break, or at the beginning of fall quarter. - e.
+If this period falls during a time when WWU is not in session or during summer quarter, the elections shall be scheduled for immediately after the break, or at the beginning of fall quarter. - d.
 The campaign period for the special elections for the purpose of recall shall last from the day of the filing of the recall petition or the recall vote to the last day of the elections.
-All regulations pertaining to campaigning in the regular elections shall apply to the special elections, to the degree that they are applicable. - f.
-The election period, election procedures and certification requirements for the special elections shall be determined by the last passed Recall Election Code. - g.
-A member of the AS Executive Board shall be recalled, and their employment with the AS terminated, in the event that a majority (50%+1) of eligible voters voting in the special election for the purpose of recall vote for recall. - XIV.
-Special Elections for the Purpose of Filling Vacancies on the Board - a.
+All regulations pertaining to campaigning in the regular elections shall apply to the special elections, to the degree that they are applicable. - e.
+The election period, election procedures and certification requirements for the special elections shall be determined by the last passed Election Code. - f.
+A member of the ASWWU Government shall be recalled, and their employment with the AS terminated, in the event that a majority (50%+1) of eligible voters voting in the special election for the purpose of recall vote for recall.

+XIV.
+Special Elections for the Purpose of Filling Vacancies on the AS Executive Board

+- a.
 Special elections may be called in order to fill a vacancy on the AS Executive Board.
 In this event, the Elections Coordinator shall schedule special elections to begin no earlier than fourteen (14) days after the date of the vacancy. - Filing requirements for the special elections shall be the same as those for the regular elections outlined in Section 1, clause I of this Code. - c.
-The campaign period for the special elections shall last from 9:00 a.m. on the day following the Mandatory Election Meeting until 4:00 p.m. on the last day of the elections.
+The campaign period for the special elections shall last from 9:00 a.m. on the day following the Mandatory Candidate Meeting until 4:00 p.m. on the last day of the elections.
 All campaigning policies in this Code shall apply to the special elections as well, to the degree that they are applicable. - d.
-The election period, election procedures and certification requirements for the special elections shall be the same as the Election Code when possible, and modified by the Elections Coordinator and the Elections Advisory Board when it is not.
+The election period, election procedures and certification requirements for the special elections shall be the same as the Election Code when possible, and modified by the Elections Coordinator and the Elections Advisor when it is not.

-AS Board Members elected in a special election shall be installed in their position immediately upon certification of the results of the special election.
+e.
+AS Executive Board Members elected in a special election shall be installed in their position immediately upon certification of the results of the special election.
 The certification procedure shall follow those laid out in Section 1, clause IV of this Code.